disclaimer

 Can an Individual Get a Misdemeanor Removed from a Record in Connecticut?

-Yes, an individual can expunge a misdemeanor off their criminal record.
-Individuals will need to file for expungement provided they meet the eligibility criteria, as stated in the state’s criminal laws.
+Yes, an individual may expunge a misdemeanor from their criminal record.
+They are typically required to file for expungement, provided they meet the eligibility criteria, as stated in the state’s criminal laws.
+A misdemeanor conviction in Connecticut will stay on record unless expunged by the state’s Board of Pardons.

-The Board of Pardon has the power to reject a defendant’s request for expungement if the person does not meet certain criteria as determined by the board.
+Expungement of criminal records in Connecticut is not automatic, even if the petitioner is eligible.
+The Board of Pardon has the power to reject a request for expungement if the applicant does not meet certain criteria.

 Can a DUI Be Expunged in Connecticut?